sdv-dev/RDT/README.md

 4  0.345691          1.388534e+18            1.388536e+18  ...
 0.944064           0.847751       0.108216
 ```

-### 4. Reverse the transformation
+### 4. Revert the table transformation

-In order to reverse the transformation and recover the original data from the transformed one,
+In order to revert the transformation and recover the original data from the transformed one,
 we need to call `reverse_transform_table` of the `HyperTransformer` instance passing it the
 transformed data and the table metadata.